 I then decided to make a major improvement by adding a crystal filter.
 This gives this simple receiver almost single signal selectivity.
 At 6dB down, the bandwidth is only 250Hz.
 Inserting the crystal into the middle of the regenerative IF stage feedback loop allowed regeneration to make up for crystal insertion loss without adding an extra tube.
 Also modified from the original was changing the regenerative detector from 1/2 of a 6C8 to a 6J7, adding better bandspread and a front panel BFO adjustment.
 The attenuator on the antenna input was added after experiencing problems from strong signals overloading the receiver.
 This version is described here.

-The single AF stage really did drive a speaker very well.
+The single AF stage really did not drive a speaker very well.
 As built this is a headphone radio.
 In addition it needed an external power supply.
 I built another AF stage (with a speaker) and a power supply into an external box.
 In addition I added a toggle / Transmit-Receive switch.

 I typically use this receiver with my 6J5-6L6 Transmitter.